 The strengths of the Microbiology & Immunology research focus lie in:

-(1) the availability of interdisciplinary courses and collaborations among the other basic sciences Biochemistry and Molecular Biology, Cancer Biology, Cell Biology & Neuroscience, Molecular & Cellular Pharmacology and Physiology; (2) an enthusiastic, well-funded and internationally known faculty, and (3) a faculty with diverse research interests such as cell biology, molecular biology, virology, bacteriology, mycology, parasitology, and immunology.
+(1) the availability of interdisciplinary courses and collaborations among the other basic sciences: Biochemistry and Molecular Biology, Cancer Biology, Physiology & Cell Biology and Molecular & Cellular Pharmacology; (2) an enthusiastic, well-funded and internationally known faculty, and (3) a faculty with diverse research interests such as cell biology, molecular biology, virology, bacteriology, mycology, parasitology, and immunology.

 The goals of the Department of Microbiology and Immunology are to: